tholman/the-indie-web/content/posts/2020-07-03-reverse-indentation.md

 ---
 date: "2020-07-03T13:00:00Z"
-title: A handy script to reverse your code's indentation, for an harder life
+title: A handy script to reverse your codes indentation, for a harder life
 description: Backwards indentation is rarely explored, but maybe its time we gave it a look.
 category: code
 more: "Oh dear..."